 Fact Versus Fiction About

-National Memory Screening Day is an annual initiative spearheaded by the Alzheimer’s Foundation of America (AFA), in collaboration with community organizations, that promotes early detection of memory problems as well as Alzheimer's disease and related illnesses, and encourages appropriate intervention.
-As part of National Memory Screening Day, qualified healthcare professionals offer free, confidential memory screenings as well as follow up resources and information about dementia and successful aging.
+National Memory Screening Program is an ongoing initiative spearheaded by the Alzheimer’s Foundation of America (AFA), in collaboration with community organizations, that promotes early detection of memory problems as well as Alzheimer's disease and related illnesses, and encourages appropriate intervention.
+As part of National Memory Screening Program, qualified healthcare professionals offer free, confidential memory screenings as well as follow up resources and information about dementia and successful aging.
 These screenings are not a diagnosis, but can suggest whether a medical evaluation would be beneficial.
 Extensive study has indicated that these screenings are of value to individuals who participate in them.

 Memory screenings are a significant first step toward finding out if a person may have a memory problem.
 Memory problems could be caused by Alzheimer’s disease or other medical conditions.